“Underneath your blackest emotions,

 Mental illness, pain, being suicidal…none of these are choices but acting on them is often a choice.
 Acting negatively or acting positively.
 Giving in and giving up or finding it in us to keep going with everything we have.
 We have the choice to do something to better ourselves, to hold on, to inspire, bring hope, consolation, encouragement, and understanding to others.

-I choose to hold on, to keep going, to inspire myself and anyone else I can along the way.
+When I am depressed, I choose to hold on, to keep going, to inspire myself and anyone else I can along the way.

 And I hope you will always do the same whatever your situation is.
 And if you need reminders every now and again, look for them.
 Take photos of happy things, write positive quotes and affirmations in a book so you can always look at them when you need inspiration, always remember words, books, things that have helped you and let them continue to help you.
 Remember an occasion when you were happy and filled with joy and hope and full of life and know you have it in you to feel that way again.
 If you can’t remember when you last felt that way, then know there’s always hope as long as you’re alive.
 The world is full of pain but it’s also full of hope, healing, happiness, love, and possibility.
 Endless possibilities.